 Of course, these meetings can be supplemented by informal meetings of some or all of the directors for discussions where formal board approval is not required.

-If you cannot physically attend a board meeting, then some articles of association (including the default model articles of association) allow directors to take part by telephone or videoconference, for an 'alternate' to attend in their place, or for decisions to be made by every director signing an identical 'written resolution in lieu of a meeting' rather than attending a meeting.
+If you cannot physically attend a board meeting, then some articles of association (including the default model articles of association) allow directors to take part by electronic means such as telephone or videoconference, for an 'alternate' to attend in their place, or for decisions to be made by every director signing an identical 'written resolution in lieu of a meeting' rather than attending a meeting.